Drunken Clams Recipe

 These drunken clams and sausage are paired with white wine, chicken stock, fennel and just a touch of cream.
 Perfect when served with crusty bread.

-I know I sound like a weirdo for loving this dish so much but seriously people!
+I know I sound like a weirdo for loving this dish so much, but seriously, people!

 clams + fennel + sausage + white wine = love